InfiniBrains/mobagen/README.md

 - Start small and make small steps towards the goal.
 - Always make everything lib interaction swappable as good as we can.
 - Never use any lib on the core code.
 The core should interact with the libs through a glue code.
 Ex.: core lib -> physics module -> bullet physics engine
-- Target the latest C++ version that is portable to our targets(iOS, Android, Windows, Linux, OSX, WEB). [compiller support table](https://en.cppreference.com/w/cpp/compiler_support).
+- Target the latest C++ version that is portable to our targets(iOS, Android, Windows, Linux, OSX, WEB). [compiler support table](https://en.cppreference.com/w/cpp/compiler_support).
 - CI should be able to build to all targets at once.

 # Examples